The Rules of the Haven Ports Yacht Club

 A Full Member may pay an additional annual subscription but no additional joining fee which will entitle their partner and/or any number of dependant children under the age of 18 years to be eligible to become Family Members of the Club.
 Adult Family Members only shall have a vote in club affairs.
 Child Family Members under the age of 18 years but over 11 years shall be admitted to the class of Student Member and Child Family Members under the age of 11 years shall be admitted to the class of New Wave Cadet Member.

-A Student Member shall pay an annual subscription but no initial joining fee.
-A Student Member aged 18 years and over shall have a vote in Club affairs.
+A Young Member shall pay an annual subscription but no initial joining fee.
+A Young Member aged 18 years and over shall have a vote in Club affairs.
 Children of existing Family Members shall pay no additional annual subscription up until age 18 years.
-A person shall only be eligible for Student Membership if they are:
+A person shall only be eligible for Young Membership if they are aged between 11 years and under 25 years.

 New Wave Cadet Member